 The company Ventria Bioscience has provoked controversy by growing an experimental diarrhea drug in rice genetically engineered with a human gene.
-Environmental groups, food corporations, and farmers have managed to keep Ventria's rice farms out of
+Environmental groups, food corporations, and farmers have managed to keep Ventria's rice farms out of California and Missouri, and they continue to allege that Ventria is recklessly using untested technology.

 Will it Mix With Food Crops?